Determine if you need a Warrant

 - Select "standard application".
 You can name your application whatever you want (the first step), this does not refer to the standard naming convention.
 You will receive instructions from here.

 - You will be asked if you'd like to submit your documents online.
-If you hit "yes" follow the instructions below for submitting/uploading documents online.
+When you hit "yes" follow the instructions below for submitting/uploading documents online.

 - After you have completed your initial submission, you will receive an email from eplans@Miamigov.com prompting you to upload your documents.
 To do this, log back into the portal, and this time select "manage my existing projects".